Newly appointed NYA boss & deputies tour project sites | Rainbow Radio International

 Newly appointed NYA boss & deputies tour project sites

-The newly appointed Chief Executive Officer for the National Youth Authority (NYA), Mr. Sylvester Tetteh and his two deputies, Mr. Nelson Owusu Ansah and Mr. Christopher Arthur have begun touring some NYA facilities at Kpone, Afienya, and Agbobloshie to get first-hand information on some government projects being implemented by the outfit.
+The newly appointed Chief Executive Officer for the National Youth Authority (NYA), Mr. Sylvester Tetteh and his two deputies, Mr. Nelson Owusu Ansah and Akosua Manu have begun touring some NYA facilities at Kpone, Afienya, and Agbobloshie to get first-hand information on some government projects being implemented by the outfit.

 The first site to be visited was at the Kpone Katamanso where 2.4 acres of land given to the government by the Kpone Traditional Council to build a training center to train the youth in skills and vocational training since 1975 have encroached.